 Wet wipes are a useful item to have with you if you want to clean your hands or wipe a surface down before you eat.

 Wet wipes are not environmentally friendly.
 When they are disposed of they are often flushed down the toilet and end up on beaches, or they end up contributing to sewer blockages.

 The easy solution is to not use them at all, but they can be handy in certain situations.
 However, if you do need to use them, you can buy biodegradable ones.

-They are the same in every way from conventional wet wipes except for the fact that they break down quickly.
+They are the same in every way as conventional wet wipes except for the fact that they break down quickly.
 They’re a much better alternative and are an easy way to reduce your plastic use.

 10. Eat-in instead of taking out